Three photos of people with different disabilities

 Suggested Learning Activities

-1. Based on the podcast Delivering More Together, students will discuss the impact of nursing leadership and research evidence on changing clinical practice.
+1. Based on episode six of the podcast Delivering More, Together, students will discuss the impact of nursing leadership and research evidence on changing clinical practice.

 2. Based on the Oral Care Protocol for Acute Care Hospitals approved by the American Dental Association and the Oral Health Toolkit, students will develop a written oral care plan to prevent NVHAP for the following patients with disabilities